arun786/SSL_TLS/README.md

 In the above diagram, the data is hashed and along with the data, hash is sent over the wire, once it is received at the other end the data is again hashed and compared with the hash value, if the hash value matches with the hash data sent, it is accepted else the data is rejected.

+Keys are optional which was used for encryption of the data. this is also helps in authentication of the sender.

+## Hashing Algorithms